asylumfunk/xbmc-script.dvdmanager/readme.txt

 =================================================

 Installation:
-	- Edit the "dvds.txt" file such that each line contains a separate video title.
 	- Copy the "DvdManager\" directory to the "scripts\" directory inside of your XBMC installation.
 	- Make sure that the videos will be added to your library by doing the following: